Key Takeaways

 Carpenter bees are essential pollinators but often misunderstood due to their nesting habits, and people think that carpenter bees are aggressive.
 Carpenter bees are large with shiny, hairless black abdomens that distinguish them from fuzzy bumblebees.
 They are often seen hovering around wooden structures, searching for a nesting site.
 Female carpenter bees bore perfectly round holes into untreated or unpainted wood to lay their eggs.
 Over time, these tunnels can expand and create extensive nesting networks if left untreated.
 Males are often seen buzzing aggressively around humans, especially near their nests.
 This behavior is purely territorial as they lack a stinger.
 Female carpenter bees are non-aggressive unless directly threatened or provoked.Do Carpenter Bees Sting?

-While carpenter bee stings are rare, knowing how to identify and address them is important.Carpenter Bee Sting Symptoms and Responses
+While carpenter bee stings are rare, identifying and addressing them is essential.Carpenter Bee Sting Symptoms and Responses

 -